 Who are the best architects in San Jose?
 Here are 15 candidates.
 Read about your favorites, and tell us who we missed in the comments section.

-The architecture of San Jose showcases the city’s rich history and growth, from its roots as a Spanish established California settlement to the profitable Silicon Valley metropolis it is today.
+The architects in San Jose have been able to showcase the city’s rich history and growth with it their architecture built through the decades.
+From its roots as a Spanish established California settlement to the profitable Silicon Valley metropolis it is today.
 An architectural tour of the city would give you a glimpse of San Jose’s varied cultural milieu, with the Peralta adobe built in 1799, the Victorian style of homes of the Hensley Historic District, and Japantown San Jose, one of the last three remaining authentic historic Japantowns in the United States.
 Recent impressive developments that speak to the energy-efficient future of San Jose include the LEED Silver certified, solar-powered design of Terminal B at the San Jose Mineta airport.

 Respecting the past and looking toward the future are the architects of San Jose.
 Who are the greatest talents in the area?
 We’ve curated the 15 best architects of San Jose, and listed them here in no particular order.
 Is there an architect you feel should be included?
 Let us know in the comments section.